 People should be encouraged to make decisions where they are capable.
 If competency is a concern, you should make every effort to support the decisions the person would have made when they were competent, or to question them about such things if there are periods of greater lucidity or clarity and document their desires.

-You may occasionally find yourself in the middle of family disagreements, where decisions about what supports and services are needed create conflict.
+You may occasionally find yourself in the middle of family arguments, where decisions about supports and services can create conflict.
 In these situations, your role is to be an advocate for the older adult.

 In situations where people are unable to come to an agreement, you may need the services of a trained mediator.
-If you suspect abuse or neglect is occurring, you are required to report the situation to your local investigating agency according to local, state, and national guidelines.
+If you suspect abuse or neglect, you are required to report the situation to your local investigating agency according to local, state, and national guidelines.

 Recognizing the ability to change can help when you are promoting resilience in older adults who have behavioral health challenges.
 Resilience is the ability to adapt and recover from adversity or difficulty.

 Although resilience is an internal characteristic, you can promote it externally.
 When working with older adults, you can acknowledge their strengths and teach them coping skills.
-You can also encourage them to identify their sense of purpose, eliminate or reduce stressors, develop social networks, and gain some control over their lives.
+You can also encourage them to:

 Although resilience is an internal characteristic, you can promote it externally.